Court Designated Worker Program

 • Treatment

-CDWs provide case management and monitoring throughout the diversion program, which can last up to six months.
+CDWs provide case management and monitoring throughout the diversion program, which can last up to 12 months.
 When the juvenile successfully completes diversion, the case is closed and no formal court record is created.